What and why

 We may share information as discussed below, but we won’t sell it to advertisers or other third parties.

 Other users.
-To deliver our Services we sometimes share the data we collect with reviewers, advisory board members and mentors who are under contract to us.
+To deliver our Services we sometimes share the data we collect with reviewers, advisory board members and mentors who are under contract to us or event co-promoters (e.g. DC Thomson are our co-promoters for the UK Games Fund Awards) and Tranzfuser Local Hubs.
 Their contract requires them to keep all information confidential and observe good housekeeping practice in their data housekeeping and cyber-security.

 Other disclosure.
 We may disclose your information to third parties if we determine that such disclosure is reasonably necessary to: (a) comply with any applicable law, regulation, legal process, or appropriate government request; (b) protect any person from death or serious bodily injury; (c) prevent fraud or abuse of our Services or our users; (d) protect UKGTF’s rights, property, safety, or interest; or (e) perform a task carried out in the public interest.
 In any and all such events, we’ll be inspecting the Privacy Policies of the third party concerned to satisfy ourselves regarding their data use.